-Requests for buy-back will be dealt with on the basis of the NAV per Share of the Sub-Fund in question calculated on the first Business Day following the Valuation Day in question, provided that the request for buy-back arrives at the Central Administration at the latest on the first Business Day preceding the Valuation Day in question before 12 noon.
+Requests for buy-back will be dealt with on the basis of the NAV per Share of the Sub-Fund in question provided that the request for buy-back arrives at the Central Administration at the latest on the first Business Day preceding the Valuation Day in question (as defined in the relevant Supplement) before 12 noon.
 Any request for buy-back received after 12 noon will be taken into account on the following Valuation Day.

-Payment for Shares bought back will be made at the latest three (3) Business Days following the Valuation Day in question.
+Payment for Shares bought back will be made at the latest three (3) Business Days following the Valuation Day in question for all the sub-funds excepted for FDC SICAV Global Infrastructure - Active 1 sub-fund for which payments for Shares bought back will be made at the latest three (3) Business Days following the finalisation of the applicable NAV calculation.